spartyhacker/xlfly/README.md

 I used the icon from https://www.iconfinder.com/search?q=wings&price=free drawn by Monsieur Steven Ankri.
 Thanks!

-## path
+## PythonPath

-When run python, current workbook, and `script_path` setting from setting page will be added to pythonpath
+When run python, both `current workbook` and `script_path` setting from setting page will be added to pythonpath.
+You can put your draft python script file in the same folder as current Excel file to debug.

 ## Debug